Lifelong Learning

 Gitarre 1969

-At some point I hung all the guitars and a guitar banjo on the wall and for many years they collected only dust.
+At some point, however, all the guitars, along with a guitar banjo, ended up on the wall and spent many years gathering dust.

 Gitarren 1980

-After a pause of more than 30 years, during which my guitars stayed on the wall and were only tuned from time to time, I was inspired by a dear colleague from Aachen to take up playing the guitar again, and so I added a Stratocaster and a Les Paul, an amplifier, and a new concert guitar to my collection.
+Nowadays, I only write a song directly on the computer or keyboard every now and then.
+After more than 30 years of my guitars hanging on the wall and only being tuned from time to time, I was inspired by a dear colleague from Aachen to start playing again.
+I bought his Stratocaster and later a Les Paul, as well as an amplifier and a new concert guitar.

 Gitarren 2019